Hats off: Donskoi scores 3 in 1st, Avs beat Coyotes 9-3

 Arizona goaltender Adin Hill was pulled 6:04 into the game after allowing four goals on 10 shots.
 He was replaced by Ivan Prosvetov, who allowed five goals.

 Things got chippy between Nathan MacKinnon and Garland late in the third.
 After a tussle, MacKinnon took Garland’s helmet and tossed it at him.
+MacKinnon drew a misconduct penalty.

+As for possible punishment by the league on MacKinnon, Avalanche coach Jared Bednar had his take: “He may have to be a little lighter in the wallet maybe, but I would think that would probably be it.”

 Donskoi revved up the crowd by scoring his third goal just 7:31 into the game.
 About the only thing that slowed him was losing his left skate blade in the second period.
 He quickly went into the dressing room to get it fixed.